teomyth/contexify/docs-site/docs/guides/component-creation.md

 ## Best Practices

+Following LoopBack 4's component design principles, here are some best practices for creating components:

-- **Single Responsibility**: Each component should have a single responsibility
+- **Single Responsibility**: Each component should have a single, well-defined responsibility
-- **Clear Interfaces**: Define clear interfaces for your component's services
+- **Clear Interfaces**: Define clear interfaces for your component's services and extension points
-- **Configuration**: Make your component configurable
+- **Configuration**: Make your component configurable with sensible defaults
-- **Extension Points**: Provide extension points for other components
+- **Extension Points**: Provide well-documented extension points for other components
-- **Documentation**: Document your component's API and configuration options
+- **Documentation**: Document your component's API, configuration options, and usage examples
-- **Testing**: Write tests for your component
+- **Testing**: Write comprehensive tests for your component, including unit and integration tests
 - **Versioning**: Use semantic versioning for your component
+- **Discoverability**: Use appropriate tags for bindings to make them discoverable
+- **Naming Conventions**: Follow consistent naming conventions for binding keys
+- **Dependency Declaration**: Clearly declare dependencies on other components
+- **Lifecycle Management**: Properly handle component initialization and cleanup

+> **Note:** Remember that component support is planned for the second phase of development.
+The current version of Contexify does not yet support components as described in this guide.

 ## Next Steps